April 4, 2018

 In Syndic of DEP Exclusive Distribution Ltd. (2017 QCCS 1186), the Canadian artist Roch Voisine, sought to (a) terminate an agreement with DEP, a bankrupt record distributor and (b) have unsold copies of his albums returned.
 Shortly before DEP declared bankruptcy, Voisine had provided them with artistic materials for reproduction and distribution of a new album, in accordance with a distribution agreement.
 On March 9, 2017, DEP informed Voisine that it would be unable to pay the contract-stipulated advance, or complete the album’s distribution.
 Voisine responded the same day with a formal notice of termination of the agreement (notwithstanding a 20 day notice requirement).
 DEP filed for bankruptcy protections on March 13, 2017, and Voisine sought to have his materials returned from the trustee, in order to maintain the scheduled March 31 album release date, as well as all other artistic materials held by DEP’s trustee.

 The Quebec Superior Court was asked to terminate the agreement pursuant to the March 9 notice, but observed that the 20 day notice requirement put termination after the bankruptcy filing.
-The Court then turned to section 83(1)(a) of the BIA, which dictates that any agreement between a bankrupt entity and the author of an artistic manuscript (or their heirs) shall be canceled and that copyright and copies of the manuscript shall be returned to the author/heirs.
+The Court then turned to section 83(1)(a) of the BIA, which dictates that any agreement between a bankrupt entity and the author of an artistic manuscript (or their heirs) shall be cancelled and that copyright and copies of the manuscript shall be returned to the author/heirs.
 The Court held that this section also applied to sound recordings, subject to compensating the bankrupt distributor for any already incurred production costs.
-The Court also denied the trustee’s request to apply a limitation right under section 84.2(1) of the BIA, which prevents the cancelation of contracts with the bankrupt because they have become bankrupt.
+The Court also denied the trustee’s request to apply a limitation right under section 84.2(1) of the BIA, which prevents the cancellation of contracts with the bankrupt because they have become bankrupt.
 The Court noted that section 84.2(6) qualifies this limitation right where its application would cause the other contracting party serious financial hardship.
-In this case Voisine had satisfied “[t]he criteria of urgency, color of right and irreparable harm…” The Court declared the contract unenforceable (although not terminated) and ordered the return of Voisine’s artistic materials.
+In this case Voisine had satisfied “[t]he criteria of urgency, colour of right and irreparable harm…” The Court declared the contract unenforceable (although not terminated) and ordered the return of Voisine’s artistic materials.

 In Ankenman Associates Architects Inc. v.
 0981478 B.C.
 Ltd. (2017 BCSC 333), the B.C.
 Supreme Court heard a copyright infringement claim against a party that had purchased architectural plans during a foreclosure proceeding.
 Ankenman Associates Architects Inc. (AAAI), had prepared architectural plans under contract to a company called Murray’s Walk Development Ltd. (MWDL).
 Subsequently, MWDL went bankrupt and failed to pay all fees owed to AAAI.
 AAAI had filed a builder’s lien against MWDL, and later MWDL’s primary lender commenced foreclosure proceedings against MWDL.
 In April 2014, the defendant, The Newark Group, purchased the project site and all related personal property from MWDL during the foreclosure proceedings.
 This process also discharged AAAI’s builder’s lien.
 AAAI received no money from the sale and afterwards the defendant contracted a new architect to complete the project using the existing architectural plans.
 AAAI objected to their use.